digitalservicebund/digitalcheck-dito/doc/adr/0023-children-first-react-component-api.md

 ### Migration Plan

 1. **New components** must follow this ADR.
-2. **Existing components** will be migrated when touched or when we have find time in a sprint.
+2. **Existing components** will be migrated when touched or when we find time in a sprint.
-3. **Resource/content files** will be flattened according to the boyscout rule.
+3. **Resource/content files** will be flattened according to the boyscout rule (i.e. when touched).

 ## Implementation Notes (typing & API shape)